 When you have processed a loop with ReCycle, the audio loop and the way its components are played back are completely independent of each other.
 The resulting REX file can be rearranged, pitched or have it's tempo freely adjusted.
 You have full control over the individual slices and can alter the timing or even quantize the groove - or keep the feel of the loop, but replace the sounds with your own.

-Use ReCycle as a problem solver for loops: Load a drum loop into ReCycle, set a new tempo or pitch, and save the results as a new file.
+Use ReCycle as a problem solver for loops: Load a drum loop into ReCycle, set a tempo or pitch, and save the results as a file.
 Or load up any groove, and use ReCycle's on-screen signal processors: Compressor, EQ and Transient Designer, to give it some punch and distinction.
-Anything you choose to do in ReCycle can be applied to your loop non-destructively, and saved as a new file.
+Anything you choose to do in ReCycle can be applied to your loop non-destructively, and saved as a file.